tom-wasi/invoice-manager-fullstack/README.md

 # Invoice Manager

 This is a web app that allows you to upload your company(ies) invoices and send them to your acountant with just one click.
-After creating an account and confirming it via e-mail message, you can create a company attach to it the company's accountant e-mail address.
+After creating an account and confirming it via e-mail message, you can create a company and attach to it the company's accountant e-mail address.
 When it's time to settle the invoices, just mark the ones that you want to send and click **send**.
 The invoices will then appear as **settled**.